 - Mindfulness Practices

 - Mindfulness is another practice that has support from research demonstrating its effectiveness as a measure to improve psychological wellbeing.
 Mindfulness practices will not stop a panic attack that is already in progress, but it is a good strategy to promote mental health and resilience by consciously devoting mental energy to developing healthy habits both mentally and physically.
 To get started with a mindfulness practice, try to devote 30 days to changing your habits by paying extra attention to your nutritional, exercise, and mental health needs and reducing unnecessary distractions that create extra stress such as excessive social media and technology use.
-If you need some help with starting a mindfulness practice, I will send you a free 30-day Mindfulness Journal here.

 - Walking is great for your heart and your mind.
 If you feel a panic attack coming on, getting outside to walk is one of the best things you can do right away to help calm yourself down.
 Walk at a comfortable pace, which may be faster or slower depending on how you feel as an individual and what your body is telling you that you need at that moment.
 Take deep breaths while you are walking and if you happen to have your essential oils with you, inhale some of the oils while you are walking and breathing deeply.
 This is one of the most effective combinations to combat an acute panic attack.
 You can also use one of the guided meditation apps in conjunction with walking, which may also help reduce acute anxiety.

 - Sensory Distraction

 - This strategy involves using your 5 senses to distract yourself and redirect energy to your body in the present moment.
 Try stimulating your senses by running cool water over your wrists, inhaling from a bottle of calming essential oils, using a scalp massager to stimulate your ASMR response, visual identification, or other methods.
 For a full description of how to use sensory distraction to help with panic and anxiety, see my post on the topic here.